What is a down payment on car insurance?

 Can you get car insurance without a down payment?

-If you're on a tight budget and need to spend as little as possible to get car insurance, finding an insurance company that only requires the first month upfront can be helpful.
+If you're on a tight budget and need to find very cheap car insurance, finding an insurance company that only requires the first month upfront can be helpful.
 Bear in mind, though, that no down payment doesn't mean you're getting the cheapest rate.
-Make sure you compare quotes to make sure you don't pay more in the long run,
+Make sure you compare quotes to make sure you don't pay more in the long run.

 Why do insurance companies use down payments?